teaching-js/js-primer/content/basics/index.md

 #### Classes & Prototypes

 JS is similar to other OO languages with an inheritance model.
-Javascript works slightly different to many of these under the hood, taking advantage of a technique called [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).
+JavaScript works slightly different to many of these under the hood, taking advantage of a technique called [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).

 Anything that is created with the `new` keyword will inherit from the **prototype** chain of the object being initialised.
 This is *like* subclassing, but it's also not quite the same.

-The ES2015 language specification introduced a new syntax for declaring classes in Javascript.
+The ES2015 language specification introduced a new syntax for declaring classes in JavaScript.
 This looks something like:

 ```js
 class Person {